imRanDan/imRanDan/README.md

 ### Hi there 👋, my name is Danyal
 #### Full-Stack Web Developer
 I am based out of Hamilton, Ontario, Canada 🇨🇦.
-I specialize in building web applications and websites.
+I specialize in building frontend, backend, and/or full-stack web applications and websites.